wwliao/hpp_freeze1_pangenome_graph_qc/decomposition/README.md

     ```
 6. Drop homozygous reference records

-	Due to the redundant structures in the pangenome graph,
+	Due to redundant structures in the pangenome graphs,
 	there are records with GT != 0|0 or 0/0 but their traversals spell the same REF alleles (see below for 3 examples).

 	```